Silver's dichotomy

-In descriptive set theory, a branch of mathematics, Silver's dichotomy is a statement about equivalence relations, named after Jack Silver.
+In descriptive set theory, a branch of mathematics, Silver's dichotomy (also known as Silver's theorem) is a statement about equivalence relations, named after Jack Silver.

 Statement and history

 A relation is said to be coanalytic if its complement is an analytic set.
 Silver's dichotomy is a statement about the equivalence classes of a coanalytic equivalence relation, stating any coanalytic equivalence relation either has countably many equivalence classes, or else there is a perfect set of reals that are each incomparable to each other.
-In the latter case, there must be uncountably many equivalence classes of the relation.
+In the latter case, there must be continuum many equivalence classes of the relation.